iratro1325/elektrikell/README.md

 React-redux allows to manage app's state in a single place and keep changes in the app more predictable and traceable.
 It makes it easier to reason about changes occurring in the app.

 ### "react-router-dom".
-React-router-dom is used to create Single Page Web Apps.
+React-router-dom is used to create mul Single Page Web Apps.
 In the App it is utilized to define various routes:
 ```JSX
 function App() {
     return (